Our Scampi-Style Steak & Scallop Recipe has been updated with new photos and more detailed recipe.

 - ¼ teaspoon lemon zest

-- dash hot pepper sauce
+- Dash hot pepper sauce

-- salt and pepper to taste
+- Sea salt and freshly ground pepper, to taste

-- Reduce heat to low, add seared scallops, spooning the sauce over the scallops.
-When the steaks are seared, add to the pan with the scallops and spoon sauce over the steaks.
+- Once the scallops are browned on each side, stir the fresh basil, parsley, lemon zest, and hot pepper sauce into the scampi sauce.
+Reduce heat to low, add the scallops, spooning the sauce over the scallops.
+Once the steaks reach an internal temperature of 125°F (the rare side of medium-rare), add to the pan with the scampi sauce and spoon sauce over the steaks.

-If you want to make it a two sauce meal, use your blender to make this quick hollandaise sauce for the asparagus.Print
+Make it a two sauce meal, use your blender to make this quick hollandaise sauce for the asparagus.Print

-- 1 pound asparagus -- ends trimmed
+- 1 pound asparagus — ends trimmed

 - 2 tablespoons extra virgin olive oil